 In 2020, acting on the findings from the assessment, Supervisor Simitian drafted a referral that was approved by the Santa Clara Board of Supervisors.
 This created a Community Health Worker program for the Asian and Pacific Island communities.
 This program enables local community health workers to connect people with appropriate social and health services.
 Removing cultural and linguistic barriers in both reaching and servicing the communities allows for greater access, leading to better health outcomes.
 Learn more

-- Improved Services at MayView -- MayView Community Health Center serves primarily low-income, uninsured residents in North County.
+- Improved Services at MayView -- MayView Community Health Center, part of Ravenswood Family Health Network, serves primarily low-income, uninsured residents in North County.
 At Supervisor Simitian’s urging, the County has funded an OB/GYN physician and nurse-practitioner to provide perinatal care at all three clinic locations, as well as financial assistance to increase MayView’s ability to hire and retain providers.
 Learn more

 - Planned Parenthood Partnership, Mountain View -- Planned Parenthood Partnership, Mountain View -- Supervisor Simitian led the Board in developing a partnership with Planned Parenthood Mar Monte to augment health care services in North County/District Five, the only supervisorial district without a County health clinic.
 The County has leased a section of Planned Parenthood's new facility in Mountain View to provide specialty services, including pediatric and dental care.
 Learn more